ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Master data selections are not transliterated.
 Instead, the master data as setup in the secondary language is displayed in the relevant section.

-The Registration Officer can then view the preview page
+The registration officer can then view the preview page

-The system then enables a Registration Officer to view the registration confirmation page.
+The system then enables a registration officer to view the registration confirmation page.
 The fields as transliterated and edited earlier are also shown in the secondary language.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration/registration-muti-lingual-support.md)
 ## 7. Packet Upload [**[↑]**](#table-of-content)
 ### 7.1 Registration Packet Upload [**[↑]**](#table-of-content)

 #### A. Upload the packet
-1. The Registration Officer views a list of packets.
+1. The registration officer views a list of packets.
-1. The Registration Officer may opt to upload one or multiple packets from a list of packets.
+1. The registration officer may opt to upload one or multiple packets from a list of packets.
-1. After the Registration Officer selects the packet/s, he/she can upload the selected packet/s to server.
+1. After the registration officer selects the packet/s, he/she can upload the selected packet/s to server.

    NOTE: If any packets are selected, the ‘Export’ feature will be disable because the selection of packets is applicable only for ‘Upload’ feature.

 #### B. Push those packets that are marked 'Resend' to the server

-1. When the Registration Officer or supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
+1. When the registration officer or supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
    * Pending packets are those packets, which are not sent to the server due to various reasons (e.g. Sanity Check and Validation failure in the Registration Processor) and have been marked for resending.
-2. When the Registration Officer or Supervisor selects the ‘Upload’ option, the pending packets will be uploaded to the server.
+2. When the registration officer or supervisor selects the ‘Upload’ option, the pending packets will be uploaded to the server.
 3. The result of each packet uploaded will be displayed as ‘Success’ or ‘Failure’.
    * Packets that are successfully sent or resent will not be sent again unless the server requests for them.
    * Packets for which upload fails will continue to be in pending state.